|

 It must also be taken into account that a lens can be expected to perform

+best in the mid-to high range of its aperture.
 So, let’s take a specific example.
 Any of these pairs of settings

 gives the same exposure value, and might expose a photograph perfectly: